 Riding Arena Maintenance

-Surface graders come in various types and sizes, with varying functions that are usually designed around a specific surface, such as sand and fibre or sand and rubber.
-It’s important to use the correct maintenance equipment for your chosen footing, as using the wrong type of grader can be detrimental to the surface and cause unnecessary problems.
+Surface graders come in various types and sizes, with multiple functions usually designed around a specific surface, such as sand and fibre or sand and rubber.
+It’s essential to use the correct maintenance equipment for your chosen footing, as using the wrong type of grader can be detrimental to the surface and cause unnecessary problems.

-Maintenance for Waxed & Non-waxed Surfaces
+Maintaining Waxed & Non-waxed Surfaces

 Tips for Improving the Longevity of Your Surface

-Always remove any droppings and any other organic matter, such as leaves, as quickly as possible from the arena surface.
+- Always remove any droppings and any other organic matter, such as leaves, as quickly as possible from the arena surface.
 Droppings and organic matter can quickly degrade into your footing, affecting its stability and causing the surface to dry out prematurely.

-Never neglect your surface.
+- Never neglect your surface.
 Keep in mind that a regular and thorough maintenance programme significantly prolongs the life span of your arena and avoids expensive repairs.